 CPS In-Motion offers one of the most complete Lactate Threshold testing services available in London.
 Direct blood lactate profiling is an extremely informative physiological performance assessment beneficial to all endurance athletes.

-The Maximum Lactate Steady State (MLSS) parameter we determine from the assessment is a strong predictive performance parameter, representative of all-round cycling (power), or running (pace) ability.
+The Maximum Lactate Steady State (MLSS) parameter we determine from the assessment is a strong predictive performance parameter, representative of all-round cycling (power), running (pace) ability or climbing/ mountaineering (walking at increasing gradients).

 For instance, Tour de France pro-riders are able to maintain between 5-6.5 Watts/kg at lactate threshold.
 Elite marathon runners can sustain over 20km/hr at very low lactate levels.
 Such efforts will predict success on key climbs, time-trials, and importantly the overall general classification.